GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E08_MythNotes.md

 # 00:07 boredom games

+Very Joycean / Authoring word-choice of *The Wake* ("lifting the veil") year 1923 and hybrid-metaphors hybrid-warfare of Joycean vs. Romans 11:32 Clergy: { Boredom games / flat board games / board room meeting Air Force One strategy to defeat the hive mind games / biological imperative last encounter in the house dialog - sexual tension biological imperative two-way exploitation semi-arranged semi-consensual hookup / peering exploitation and mind games  } OPERA_A https://www.youtube.com/watch?v=bVYXWVs0Prc Lifting the Veil, some call it love-magic (Stephan A. H. lecture 1987)

 Board games / we don't have to talk / boredom games.
 Low technology / previous generation of technology media ecology (industrial revolution, mass produced interchangeable game parts).

 All knowing hive-mind that produces and teaches these games.